-So, here we are.
-Just when you thought it was safe to put away your winter gear, the universe decides to crank up the chill factor and bring back an Ice Age.
+So, this is it.
+Just when you thought it was safe to put away your winter clothing, the cosmos decides to ratchet up the chill factor and bring back an Ice Age.

 Layering Like a Pro